GRACeFUL-project/GRACe/GL-DSL-Intro.md

 ## Background

-Following the Delft workshop we decided on revising the structure of the DSL to be used in the modelling tools.
-The new DSL will be of increased expressivity and should be able to capture the same type of constraint programs as expressed in the CLOCWISe tool.
+Following the Delft work sprint we decided on revising the structure of the DSL to be used in the modelling tools.
+The new DSL should be able to capture the same type of constraint programs as expressed in the CLOCWISe tool.
+The key contribution of the DSL will be a language for expressing reusable components to support reasoning about systems like the small example from the Delft work sprint.

 ## Motivations